Optimal ratcheting of dividend payout under Brownian motion surplus: Introduction

-Technically, with ratcheting constraint involved, the optimal dividend payout problems shall lead to optimal control problems with path-dependent control constraint.
+Technically, with ratcheting constraint involved, the optimal dividend payout problems shall lead to optimal control problems with self-path-dependent control constraint.
 To the best of our knowledge, there seems no universal way to deal with such type of stochastic control problems.
 The related Hamilton-Jacobi-Bellman (HJB) equations for this new type of problems are variational inequalities with at least two arguments: a state argument (representing the surplus level) and a control argument (representing the historical maximum dividend payout rate).
 Unlike those classical variational inequalities with function constraint (such as Black-Scholes partial differential equations for American options), the HJB equations form a new type of variational inequalities where a gradient constraint on the value function against the dividend payout rate is involved.
-Although similar HJB equations with gradient constraints have appeared in the problems with transaction costs (see \cite{DY09,DXZ10}), they are different in nature.
-In problems with transaction costs, the gradient constraints are put on the state argument, whereas in dividend ratcheting problems, they are on the control argument.
+Although similar HJB equations with gradient constraints have appeared in the problems involving transaction costs (see \cite{DY09,DXZ10}), they are different in nature.
+In transaction problems, the gradient constraints are put on the state argument, whereas in dividend ratcheting problems, they are on the control argument.
 They are so different such that cannot be treated by similar methods.

-\cite{albrecher2022optimal} considered an optimal dividend payout problem with ratcheting constraint.
+Albrecher et al. \cite{albrecher2022optimal} considered an optimal dividend payout problem with ratcheting constraint.
 They showed that the value function is the unique viscosity solution to corresponding HJB equation.
 Also, the value function can be approximated by problems with finite dividend ratcheting.
 But, as is well-known, viscosity solution is so weak such that they cannot provide an optimal dividend payout strategy for the original problem.